gravitl/netmaker-docs/external-clients.rst

 .. image:: images/exclient2.png
    :width: 80%
-   :alt: Gateway
+   :alt: Add External Client
    :align: center

 After creating a client, you can edit the name to something more logical.

 .. image:: images/exclient3.png
    :width: 80%
-   :alt: Gateway
+   :alt: Edit External Client Name
    :align: center

 Then, you can either download the configuration file directly or scan the QR code from your phone (assuming you have the WireGuard app installed).
 It will accept the configuration just as it would accept a typical WireGuard configuration file.

 .. image:: images/exclient4.png
    :width: 80%
-   :alt: Gateway
+   :alt: Client List
    :align: center

 Example config file: